jhu-library-applications/catalyst-ansible/README.md

 This is very rare.
 Only necessary if you need to update the Java based web service at https://github.com/jhu-sheridan-libraries/horizon-holding-info-servlet

-Note: The process of building and release the war file is complex and should be improved.
-It was originally designed for the old file structure of catalyst.
-The ansible scripts should update the war file.

 After packaging the war file (See https://github.com/jhu-sheridan-libraries/horizon-holding-info-servlet for instructions), copy the war file in the target directory to blacklight-rails/horizon-servlet/deploy/ws.war

 Git commit the new war file.
 Push it to the remote.
 Create a new release of Catalyst.
 Deploy the new release (See steps above).